Live. Bearer-key auth. Sync + async bulk job flow.

-It is designed around the three shapes of request that actually matter: a single video URL when you need one transcript, a playlist URL when you need a bounded set, and a channel URL when you need the whole archive.
-The API handles enumeration, caption-track selection, and packaging in one call.
-You do not need to touch the YouTube Data API, rotate proxies, or reason about caption-track variants.
+It is designed around the three shapes of request that actually matter.
+A single video URL hits a sync endpoint and returns the transcript in one HTTP call.
+A playlist or channel URL goes through the bulk job flow: submit the job, poll the status endpoint, and pull a ZIP when it completes.
+The API handles enumeration and caption-track selection so you do not touch the YouTube Data API, rotate proxies, or reason about caption-track variants.

-The API will share the same credit pool as the dashboard, so a transcript fetched through the API counts the same as one fetched through the UI.
+The API shares the same credit pool as the dashboard, so a transcript fetched through the API counts the same as one fetched through the UI.
 That keeps plans legible and avoids the classic trap of having to pick between two separate SKUs.
+Free covers 10 lifetime transcripts; paid plans start at $9/mo for 1,000 transcripts.
+See pricing for the full tier breakdown.

 Use cases